Tandem mass spectrometry

-Tandem mass spectrometry, also known as MS/MS or MS^{2}, is a technique in instrumental analysis where two or more stages of analysis using one or more mass analyzer are performed with an additional reaction step in between these analyses to increase their abilities to analyse chemical samples.
+Tandem mass spectrometry, also known as MS/MS or MS^{2}, is a technique in instrumental analysis where two or more stages of analysis using one or more mass analyzers are performed with an additional reaction step in between these analyses to increase their abilities to analyse chemical samples.
 A common use of tandem MS is the analysis of biomolecules, such as proteins and peptides.

 The molecules of a given sample are ionized and the first spectrometer (designated MS1) separates these ions by their mass-to-charge ratio (often given as m/z or m/Q).
 Ions of a particular m/z-ratio coming from MS1 are selected and then made to split into smaller fragment ions, e.g. by collision-induced dissociation, ion-molecule reaction, or photodissociation.
 These fragments are then introduced into the second mass spectrometer (MS2), which in turn separates the fragments by their m/z-ratio and detects them.
 The fragmentation step makes it possible to identify and separate ions that have very similar m/z-ratios in regular mass spectrometers.